What Are The Bank of America ACTivate AWARDS?

-Theatre Forward and Bank of America have partnered to award the first round of $300,000 to six theatres that will receive grants of $50,000 each for projects that advance Equity, Diversity, and Inclusion (EDI) initiatives.
+Theatre Forward and Bank of America have partnered to award the second round of $300,000 to six theatres that will receive grants of $50,000 each for projects that advance Equity, Diversity, and Inclusion (EDI) initiatives.

 The program supports essential work within the theatre and/or projects that are outwardly focused to advance or deepen relationships with the BIPOC community.
-This is the first of multiple cycles of the Bank of America ACTivate Awards that will be funded by Bank of America.

 2021 Bank of America ACTIVATE AWARD RECIpients